X86 assembly language: Memory instructions

-Other instructions for manipulating the stack include pushf/popf for storing and retrieving the (E)FLAGS register.
-The pusha/popa instructions will store and retrieve the entire integer register state to and from the stack.
+Other instructions for manipulating the stack include pushfd(32-bit) / pushfq(64-bit) and popfd/popfq for storing and retrieving the EFLAGS (32-bit) / RFLAGS (64-bit) register.

 Values for a SIMD load or store are assumed to be packed in adjacent positions for the SIMD register and will align them in sequential little-endian order.
 Some SSE load and store instructions require 16-byte alignment to function properly.
 The SIMD instruction sets also include "prefetch" instructions which perform the load but do not target any register, used for cache loading.
 The SSE instruction sets also include non-temporal store instructions which will perform stores straight to memory without performing a cache allocate if the destination is not already cached (otherwise it will behave like a regular store.)

 Most generic integer and floating-point (but no SIMD) instructions can use one parameter as a complex address as the second source parameter.
 Integer instructions can also accept one memory parameter as a destination operand.